InsanePowerTrip/Bloxdio_Adblock/README.md

-# Bloxdio_Adblock
+# Bloxdio Adblock
-Allows you to bypass ads in Bloxd.io (READ README.MD)
+Allows you to bypass ads in [bloxd.io](bloxd.io).

+## IMPORTANT
+I AM NOT RESPONSIBLE FOR ANY BANNING (PERMANENT OR TEMPORARY) AND THIS NOT WORKING ANYTIME IN THE FUTURE.

+I TESTED IT AND IT WORKED, BUT DEPENDING ON YOUR ACCOUNT, IT MIGHT NOT.

+## Download
+il make this later